yudhisteer/Face-Recognition-with-Masks/README.md

 We can set a process of removing mislabelled images using the distance function ```d``` described before:

-1. In a subfolder in the main directory, we select one image one by one as the target image and the other images become the reference images.
+1. In a subfolder in the main directory, we select one image one by one as the **target image** and the other images become the **reference images**.
 2. We calculate the average distances between the target image and the reference image.
 3. We see that the average distance, when a correct image is selected as the target image, is not much as compared when the mislabelled image is selected as the target image.
 Also we might have more than one mislabelled image in a folder.
 That is the reason why we make each image the target image and calculate the average distance.
 **Note:** The distance between a target image and itself is zero.